core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

         mandatory true;
         description
           "A reference to the schema supported by this datastore.
-           All non import-only modules of the schema are implemented with their associated features and deviations.";
+           All non import-only modules of the schema are implementedwith their associated features and
+           deviations.";
       }
     }
   }